 The stainless steel pressure cooker’s exteriors have a mirror finish, while the interiors have a matte finish.
 The manufacturers say it is not dishwasher friendly.
 This is probably because the upper handle on the lid has an anodized finish that dulls when cleaned in a dishwasher.
 Otherwise, we have been washing it in the dishwasher for over two years without any problem.

 Just like Prestige, Hawkins Contura is also available in a variety of sizes and materials.
-You can opt for it in aluminium, stainless steel or anodized aluminium.
-They are available in tall, wide and regular shapes.
+You can opt for it in aluminum, stainless steel, or anodized aluminum.
+They are available in tall, wide, and regular shapes.

 |Thicker body compared to all other options.|